Sbrentini/eventshuffle/README.md

   - Swagger UI allows you to view all endpoints, try requests, and see responses.
 The database will already contain some data for testing.

 ## Tests
-There are three very basic tests found in src/test/java/exercise/eventshuffle/controller/EventControllerTests.java.

 Tests can be run with:
 - `./mvnw test`

+### Testing status
+- Service layer: most methods covered with unit tests
+- Controller layer: some isolated test cases
+- Dao layer: missing
+- E2E: 1 complete scenario
+- No separate integration testing

 ## API
 The application exposes REST endpoints to manage events and votes.
 All endpoints can be explored interactively via Swagger: http://localhost:8080/swagger-ui/index.html